getsolus/help-center-docs/configuration/configuring-default-applications/en.md

 +++
 # Configuring Default Applications

-Easily change your default web browser, e-mail client, video player, and more by following the steps detailed below.
+Easily change your default web browser, e-mail client, video player, and more.

 It is also possible to specify which application a certain file type will use when opening.